ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa1/index.md

 In a file called `README.txt`, answer the following questions:

+1. Give three examples of Python programs that use binary operators and/or builtins from this PA, but have different behavior than your compiler.
+For each, write:
+  - a sentence about why that is
+  - a sentence about what you might do to extend the compiler to support it
 1. Approximately how many hours did it take you to complete the assignment?
 What parts took the longest?
 2. What advice would you give yourself if you were to start the assignment